Learn how to make this classic creamy homemade caramel or salted caramel sauce.

 If there’s one thing a novice baker is intimidated by other than yeast, it’s making caramel.
 The problem is usually timing – a caramel can turn from a beautifully deep brown to dark and burnt in just a few seconds.
 But if you leave your fear aside and watch the sauce carefully the entire time it cooks, then there’s no reason why you can’t make your own perfect caramel sauce.

-The sugar should dissolve in about 5 minutes or so, depending on the pan you’re using.
+The sugar should dissolve within a few minutes.
 Once the sugar liquefies to a caramel, watch it carefully, because it can turn from deep brown to burnt within seconds.

 Once it turns amber in color, add the butter.
 Be very careful, adding it gently and keeping your face away from the pan.
 The caramel is HOT and will bubble up.
 For that same reason, it’s recommended to warm up the whipping cream slightly before adding, to reduce the high difference in temperature.

-For a salted caramel, you can use either 1/2 teaspoon fine sea salt or 1 teaspoon coarse sea salt (or more, to taste).
-You can also use 1 teaspoon of ‘fleur de sol’, which is a flaky sea salt that’s considered to be of high quality.
+For salted caramel, you can use either 1/2 teaspoon fine sea salt or 1 teaspoon coarse sea salt, to taste.
+You can also use 1 teaspoon of ‘fleur de sol’, a high quality flaky sea salt.

 - 1 cup (200g/7oz) granulated sugar

-- In a medium heavy-bottomed saucepan (large enough to coat the surface with an even thin layer of sugar), heat sugar over medium heat.
+In a medium heavy-bottomed saucepan (large enough to coat the surface with an even thin layer of sugar), heat water and sugar over medium heat.
+Make sure all of the sugar is evenly moistened from the water and there are no dry spots.
+It’s important to NOT stir the mixture, and instead gently swirl and shake the pan occasionally so the caramel will cook evenly and won’t burn.
 The caramel will usually start to brown at the edges first.
 In that case, push the liquefied sugar towards the middle of the pan using a heatproof utensil such as a whisk, spatula, or wooden spoon.
-Mix the sugar occasionally, or swirl and shake the pan to cook evenly and prevent it from burning, but don’t over mix as this encourages clumping.
-If clumps form, that’s ok; they will eventually melt.

-- Remove from heat, then carefully add cream and keep whisking until combined.
+Remove from heat, then carefully add cream and keep whisking until combined.
 Add salt immediately after.
-Transfer to a heatproof jar and let cool until warm before using.
+Transfer carefully to a heatproof jar and let cool until warm before using.

-- Caramel can be refrigerated for up to 2 weeks, or frozen for up to 2 months.
-Warm it up for a few seconds in the microwave.
+Caramel can be refrigerated for up to 2 weeks, or frozen for up to 2 months.
+Before using, warm it up for a few seconds in the microwave.